"Identity and Nationality" launches "Bureaucratic Zero Month"

-The Federal Authority for Identity and Citizenship, Customs and Ports Security announced the launch of the “Bureaucratic Zero Month”, which begins on August 26, 2024 and continues for a month, as part of its efforts to improve the quality of services and simplify government procedures.
+The Federal Authority for Identity and Citizenship, Customs and Ports Security announced the launch of the “Bureaucratic Zero Month” campaign, which begins on August 26 and continues for a month, as part of its efforts to improve the quality of services and simplify government procedures.

 The campaign aims to raise awareness of the Zero Government Bureaucracy programme, with a focus on identifying areas for improvement and coming up with innovative solutions.